Welcome to today's edition of the Rush 24-7 podcast.

 Here's the answer to it.

-The difference is pumpkin is an animal, and she has been conditioned to not be able to take care of herself.
+The difference is Punkin is an animal, and she has been conditioned to not be able to take care of herself.

-Had you know, if she were fearal, had she never become a pet, she'd be out there fending for herself one way or the other, And the laws of nature would prevail.
+If she were feral, had she never become a pet, she'd be out there fending for herself one way or the other, and the laws of nature would prevail.

 But a human being is different than an animal.